Home Visa / Immigration Eligible Postcodes for a Second and Third Year Visa in Australia

 Bushfire declared areas

-Following the tragic fires that hit Australia in the summer of 2019-2020, the government has implemented changes.
+Following the tragic fires that hit Australia in the past years, the government has implemented changes.
 This is to allow backpackers to participate in the recovery of the country while renewing their WHV.
 We talk about “assisting bush recovery efforts” or “disaster recovery work”.
 Bushfire recovery work must be carried out after July 2019.

 Natural disaster declared areas